 - dark chocolate

 That's it!
 All simple, paleo and vegan friendly ingredients.
 With one simple swap these can be keto mounds bars as well.
 In fact, the maple syrup, vanilla and salt can be omitted, making these 3 ingredient mounds bars.

 For the coconut cream, be sure to use just the cream from a can of full fat coconut milk.
 I recommend chilling the can in the fridge the night before making this recipe, as it helps the cream separate from the milk.

-I promised you that these vegan mounds bars are easy to make, so let me prove it.
+I promised you that these vegan mounds bars are easy to make!
 Here's what you need to do: